Freuer Faucets Review & Rating Updated: 05/21/21

 But, some less than scrupulous faucet sellers ignore their responsibility to have their faucets tested and certified because the penalty for failing to do so often does not fall on them but on the unsuspecting consumer who suddenly finds that his new faucet cannot lawfully be installed in because it is not certified to comply with the local plumbing code.
 We don't know that Freuer falls into this category of predatory sellers but it's hard to imagine that the company simply "forgot" to have its faucets tested.

-Chinese and Taiwanese imported faucets similar in style and price to Freuer but generally of better quality with an actual warranty include:
+Certified and legal Chinese and Taiwanese faucets similar in style and price to Freuer but generally of better quality with an actual warranty include:

 We are continuing to research the company.
 If you have experience with Freuer faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.